 Shares will be redeemed at the Net Asset Value per share determined as at the relevant Valuation Day.
-The Dealing Cut-Off Day is one Business Day prior to the Valuation Day ("Business Cut-Off Day")."

 Applications must be received by the Registrar and Transfer Agent no later than 1.00 p.m.
 Luxembourg time on each Business Day.
 Any applications received after the applicable deadline will be processed in respect of the next Valuation Day.